How to buy Aspen (APZ) shares

-Aspen Group is a real estate—diversified business based in Australia.
-Aspen shares (APZ) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $1.01 – a decrease of 1.94% over the previous week.
-Aspen has a trailing 12-month revenue of around $30.8 million.
+Aspen is a real estate-diversified business based in Australia.
+Aspen shares (APZ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Aspen has a trailing 12-month revenue of around $38 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Aspen